loomio/loomio-docs/oric/src/intro-online.md

 ### Administrative governance practices
 **Board work process:**
-* approve meeting minutes, along with matters arising.
+* Approve meeting minutes, along with matters arising.
-* pass Chief Executive, Finance and Health & Safety reports.
+* Pass Chief Executive, Finance and Health & Safety reports.
-* prepare resolutions.
+* Prepare resolutions.
-* investor/stakeholder reports.
+* Investor/stakeholder reports.

 ***On Loomio:***
 *Use Loomio **Polls** and **Proposals** within the meeting thread:*
-* *to approve minutes and note matters arising before the meeting.
+* *To approve minutes and note matters arising before the meeting.
 (Poll)*
-* *to pass CEO and Finance reports.
+* *To pass CEO and Finance reports.
 (Proposal)*
-* *to prepare resolutions in advance of meeting and record votes and outcome.
+* *To prepare resolutions in advance of meeting and record votes and outcome.
 (Proposal)*
-* *to approve reports to be published.
+* *To approve reports to be published.
 (Proposal)*

 ![](admin-practices.png#width-80)